NewsTuesday 8th May 2018

 The gift must be bought by the company, not refunded to the director, and it can’t be a reward for any work or achievement.
 So for example, the company can give them a bunch of flowers or a Marks and Spencers gift card for Christmas, and this would be considered a gift.
 However, if you did the same because they had completed a piece of work, then this would be taxed as a benefit to the director.

-Its a great way to take cash out of the company.
+Its a great way to take cash out of a small company for a director/shareholder.
 You can buy vouchers for shops you use regularly, items of clothing, children's birthday presents - there's no limits on the type of purchase you can make.

 It can’t be cash, or a voucher exchangeable for cash.
 There are no limits on the number you can provide to an employee, but there is a limit of £300 worth of gifts a year for each director/secretary and their family.